 Croatia Destination Guides

-Known for year-round beautiful weather, great wines, summer nightlife, clear turquoise waters—and great outdoor activities such as kayaking, cycling, and rock climbing, Hvar has become one of the most visited islands in Dalmatia.
+Known for beautiful year-round weather, crisp white and robust red wines, summer nightlife, clear turquoise waters—and active outdoor excursions like kayaking, cycling, and rock climbing, Hvar has become one of the most visited islands in Dalmatia.
 It's surrounded by stunning scenery and is rich in culture (it is the only island in the world with four UNESCO World Heritage Sites) where one can easily escape and find the perfect relaxation they need.

 Fairytale like, Dubrovnik is a charming coastal city known as ‘The Pearl of the Adriatic’.
 A UNESCO World Heritage site, it is one of the most photographed cities in Croatia.
 With its ideal location (in southern Croatia) overlooking the clear blue Adriatic, with unspoiled beaches, casual bistros serving top notch seafood, it makes Dubrovnik one of the most unique walled cities worth visiting in Croatia.